ChanRaremile133/11ty-blog/pages/kids.md

   key: Kids
   order: 2
 ---
-Read Charlie’s tips for keeping safe around dogs.
+Read Charlie’s tips for keeping safe around dogs and not cats!

 * See all [Charlie’s Dog Safety Tips for Kids](/under-construction/).
 * Try our [Safety Quiz](/under-construction/).